- Who is Responsible for Tax Deduction u/s 194I?

 TDS on rent as per section 194I of the Income Tax Act, 1961 is applicable on rental income which the tenant pays to the owner.
 The tenant while paying the rent needs to deduct TDS on rent at the applicable rate.
-This section is applicable to renting of plant, machinery, equipment, land, building, furniture, and fittings.
+Moreover, it is applicable to renting of plant, machinery, equipment, land, building, furniture, and fittings.
 In this article, we have covered all the aspects related to TDS under section 194I, its limit, as well as its applicability.

 Who is Responsible for Tax Deduction u/s 194I?